snower/slock/README.md

 # About

-High-performance distributed sync service and atomic DB.
-Provides good multi-core support through lock queues, high-performance asynchronous binary network protocols.
+The high-performance distributed state synchronization and atomic operation database provides service-level atomic operation semantics and provides good multi-core support through lock queues and high-performance asynchronous binary network protocols.
-Can be used for spikes, synchronization, event notification, concurrency control, etc. Support Redis client.
+It can be used for peak and current limiting, lock synchronization, event notification, concurrency control, etc.

 * [Install](#install)
 * [Quick Start Server](#quick-Start-server)